Subject category:

 Abstract

 In 1992, Mayor Gabriel Garcia Romero confronted a situation all too familiar in developing countriesùan inadequate and under capitalized water system.
-Only 28 percent of Cartagena''s households had reliable drinking water.
+Only 28 percent of Cartagena's households had reliable drinking water.
 Thirty percent were not hooked-up to the system, and the remaining 42 percent had access, but their supply was frequently interrupted.
-Less than half the population had sewerage services, and there was no wastewater treatmentùa problem with serious implications for public health.
+Less than half the population had sewerage services, and there was no wastewater treatment - a problem with serious implications for public health.
 The water system had not been maintained adequately for more than a decade, and losses were estimated at 52 percent of the total supply.
 Only a percentage of the customers received bills, and many of these were never collected.
 Prices remained below cost, so even if the bills were collected, revenues would not have covered expenses.
-The objective of the case is to familiarize students with issues that often emerge in the development, negotiations, and implementation of a municipal water concession contract and to discuss options for managing those issues.

 About